The Disease: Reception

-As of 2019, "The Disease" has a rating of 7/10 on TV.com.
+"The Disease" had a rating of 7/10 on TV.com as of 2019.
 Den of Geek included this episode on a binge watching guide that included a roadmap of episodes which, although not typically achieving high ratings, might still be entertaining.

-In 2021, Tor.com felt the episode had some good concepts but did not capitalize on them well; they note the Generational ship was interesting and pointed out this had been explored previously in the franchise in the original series episode "For the World is Hollow and I Have Touched the Sky".
+Tor.com felt the episode had some good concepts but did not capitalize on them well; they note the Generational ship was interesting and pointed out this had been explored previously in the franchise in the original series episode "For the World is Hollow and I Have Touched the Sky".
 They were also happy with guest star Musetta Vander, who they said was "radiant and magnificent and charming and delightful".

 Releases

 "The Disease" debuted on the television network UPN (United Paramount Network) on February 24, 1999.
 It was released on VHS as a Collector's Edition, paired with the episode "Course: Oblivion".

 "The Disease" was released on LaserDisc in Japan on June 22, 2001, as part of 5th Season Vol. 2, which included episodes from "Dark Frontier" to "Equinox, Part I".
 The episode had two audio tracks, English and Japanese.
 This set had 6 double sided 12" optical discs giving a total runtime of 552 minutes.

 It was also released on VHS paired with "Course: Oblivion".

-On November 9, 2004,this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
+On November 9, 2004, this episode was released as part of the season 5 DVD box set of Star Trek: Voyager.
 The box set includes 7 DVD optical discs with all the episodes in season 5 with some extra features, and episodes have a Dolby Digital 5.1 surround sound audio track.